ceesem/cortical-tools/docs/examples.md

 In addition, you can apply the same spatial transformations you do to points to the skeletons and annotations returned.
 The parameter `transform` can take one of two values: `rigid` or `streamline`.
 If you choose `rigid`, the skeleton and annotation points are rotated and translated so that the pial surface is at y=0 and "down" is toward white matter.
 If you choose `streamline`, the points are deformed along the principal curvature of neurons that project across layers.
 This will have the effect of making a "direct" translaminar projection such as the axon of a layer 2/3 cell or the apical dendrite of a layer 6 cell will appear more vertical.

+See the [`get_skeleton()`](reference/api.md#datasetclient) method documentation for all available parameters.

 ## Helpers to download bulk exports

 To help with bulk analysis and data archiving, many tables are exported as files to a cloud storage bucket.
-If you have access to one of these buckets (ask your system administrator!), the `exports` module helps find and retrieve these files.
+If you have access to one of these buckets (ask your system administrator!), the exports module helps find and retrieve these files.

 ```python
 # If you have a static export bucket
 client.set_export_cloudpath("gs://my-bucket/exports/") # Get this from someone in the know
 ```

-Now, to see what is available, you can use the `client.exports.available_data_df()` function to get a DataFrame of all available export files, what versions are present, and how big the files are.
+Now, to see what is available, you can use the [`available_data_df()`](reference/api.md#tableexportclient) function to get a DataFrame of all available export files, what versions are present, and how big the files are.

-Once you know the table name and the desired version, you can use the `client.exports.get_table()` function to retrieve the data as a DataFrame.
+Once you know the table name and the desired version, you can use the [`get_table()`](reference/api.md#tableexportclient) function to retrieve the data as a DataFrame.

 ```python
 df = client.exports.get_table('connections_with_nuclei', 1484)
 ```

-If you want to know what versions are available for a given table, you can use the `client.exports.available_versions()` function.
+If you want to know what versions are available for a given table, you can use the [`available_versions()`](reference/api.md#tableexportclient) function.

 ```python
 versions = client.exports.available_versions('connections_with_nuclei')
 ```

+See the [File Export Classes](reference/api.md#file-export-classes) documentation for more details.

-## Helpers to assign level 2 ids to a mesh.
+## Helpers to assign level 2 ids to a mesh

 ![Mesh vertices labeled by L2 id](img/l2labeled.png){ width="600", align=right }
 /// caption